T 07804 059426 E firstname.lastname@example.org

 Hope in God motivates us to take action that can lead to transformation.
 By God’s power at work within us, God is able to accomplish more than we can ask or imagine.

-While facing up to the serious effects of global warming, despair is not an option for Christians.
 We are called to faith and action in a trusting response to God.
-As Christians we can live in hope, despite the dangers that threaten us.
+As Christians, while we may at times feel despairing, we can live in hope, despite the dangers that threaten us.